Add Self-hosted Site Widget Extensions with Custom Elements

 Step 1 | Code your custom element

-Note: This example includes designing elements with CSS properties in Javascript and working with web components.
-For further guidance and examples on using web components, which are the foundation of custom elements, see the MDN documentation.
+Note: For further guidance and examples on using web components, which are the foundation of custom elements, see the MDN documentation.

 In your code, create a class for the custom element and register the custom element.